 LINES: Floating lines are the most commonly used.
 We suggest that you also bring an intermediate sink tip and a fully sinking for Lake trout.

-LEADERS : Maxima Chameleon, with an 8 -10 pound test tippet, is a favoured material when prospecting waters that might produce various species.
-Brook trout and Whitefish use 4-6 pound tippets of more subtle materiel for dry fly fishing.
-Leaders of 7 1/2 – 9 feet in length are acceptable.
+LEADERS : 8 to 10 pound test tippet, is a favoured material when prospecting waters that might produce various species.
+Brook trout and Whitefish use 3X to 5X tippets fo best presentation on dry fly fishing.
+Leaders of 9 to 12 feet in length are acceptable.
 You will need heavier leaders and a shock tippet of fluorocarbon, wire or Kevlar for Pike or Lake trout.

 A good selection of leaders and leader material is available at the Lodge.